Johnny Cueto Named AL Player of the Week

-Amid the chaos that is the 2022 Chicago White Sox, Johnny Cueto was named the American League Player of the Week yesterday, finally getting some of the recognition he deserves, not just for the past week, but for the entire season.
+Amid the chaos that is the 2022 Chicago White Sox, Johnny Cueto was named the American League Player of the Week on Monday, finally getting some of the recognition he deserves — not just for the past week, but for the entire season.

 Here's Johnny and the crushing Cards.— MLB (@MLB) August 22, 2022